-Are you struggling to get the data you need from eClinicalWorks?
 Whether you are a practice or a third-party vendor, it’s become essential to export data for quality reporting.
-Programs like CPC+, MIPS and MACRA have measures practices have to follow and for which data needs to be reported.
+Programs like CPC+, MIPS and MACRA have measures practices must follow and for which data needs to be reported.
 Quality reporting helps practices get a better view of how they’re doing against the measures, and it can be frustrating when the data is difficult to retrieve.

 There are hundreds of measures for patients that practices can record, but practices typically report 15-30 measures, sometimes more.
 Measures practices take for patient care can include: